nasreddine19/nasreddine19/README.md

 With a keen eye for design and a passion for creating seamless user experiences, I take pride in building responsive and accessible web applications that delight users across devices. 🌐💻

-## Technologies I Use
+## Technologies and Tools I Use

-As a Front End Developer, here are some of the technologies I work with:
+As a Front End Developer, here are some of the technologies and tools I work with:

 <div align="center">
   <img src="logos/html5.png" alt="HTML5 Logo" width="50" height="50">&nbsp;&nbsp;&nbsp;